gottadiveintopython/kivyx2/README.md

 # Kivyx2

-Kivyx2 is an experiment to see if widgets can be designed according to the following principles:
+Kivyx2 is an experiment to explore whether Kivy widgets can be designed based on the following principles.

 - Avoid using `touch.grab()`.
   - Instead, receive touch events directly from `kivy.core.window.Window`.